-Typically, cyber criminals send phishing emails like this one with a purpose to trick recipients into providing them some personal, sensitive information like login credentials, credit car details, social security numbers, or other details.
-Attackers masquerade a well know or at least actually existing entity (e.g., company, organization), real or plausibly real person, etc., to make their emails look legitimate.
-In one way or another, such emails cannot be trusted.
+Typically, cyber criminals send phishing emails such as this one to trick recipients into providing personal, sensitive information such as login credentials, credit card details, social security numbers, and other details.
+Attackers masquerade as well-known or at least existing entities (e.g., companies, organizations), real or plausibly real persons, etc., to make their emails seem legitimate.
+Despite this, none of these emails can be trusted.

 |Name||Ruralvía Seguridad Email Scam|